pypy/pypy/pypy/doc/windows.rst

 or such, depending on your mingw64 download.

-hacking on Pypy with the mingw compiler
+hacking on PyPy with the mingw compiler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Since hacking on Pypy means running tests, you will need a way to specify
 the mingw compiler when hacking (as opposed to translating).
 As of